Subways and highways are so twentieth century.

 Animate completed this analysis of density and transportation levels for intra-city transit systems in Shanghai, Portland and Florence Italy to make this comparison.
 Of particular note is that to achieve the same density as Shanghai, Florence has no trees, no subway, and is limited to 1 mile, walkable radius.
 And curiously the expansive Portland metropolitan area, including many farms, is about the same amount of land area as Shanghai.

 What's great about new technology is the ability to build beautiful tracks above ground that do not interfere with activities below.
 The replacement Morandi Bridge at the Polcevera Viaduct "will literally be a shining beacon, as it’s expected to reflect sunlight during the day and use stored solar energy to power its lights at night."
-And what's more, infiniteTransit rail tracks do not need lighting and are notably narrower than this highway bridge, reducing the impact at night to urban neighborhoods below and around the infiniteTransit loops.
+And what's more, infiniteTransit rail tracks do not need lighting and are notably narrower than this highway bridge, reducing the impact at night to urban neighborhoods below and around the infiniteTransit circuits.

 View of the new bridge from below (Courtesy Renzo Piano Building Workshop)